 Regular readers may recall that I am a big fan of the Wave petunias.
 I’ve been growing petunias for as long as I can remember, and when the Wave varieties first appeared I couldn’t wait to try them.
-The Petunia ‘Wave Purple’ was a 1995 All-America selection, and other colors were soon to be introduced.
+The Petunia ‘Wave Purple’ was a 1995 All-America Selections winner, and other colors were soon to be introduced.
 I loved the original Purple Wave, and for that matter all the Waves will brighten up any area with their colorful and seemingly never-ending display of blooms.
 They have certainly made growing petunias a lot easier with their productivity and easy going nature.

 It’s been almost 20 years after the original Wave was introduced, there are now five different Wave series, and they come in more than a dozen different colors.
 There is truly a Wave petunia for every growing situation, with types for containers and planters (Easy Wave), hanging baskets (Shock Wave and Double Wave), and even some that will form a miniature hedge or climb a structure like a fence (Tidal Wave).
 Unlike older petunias, you don’t need to remove the spent flowers on the Wave petunias.
 They do however require an ample supply of water and periodic fertilizing throughout the growing season.

 While petunias in general are not necessarily a great source for nectar or pollen, they do serve to attract butterflies, bees and hummingbirds.
 I wish I could say they are deer-resistant, but our hungry deer herd seem to be quite fond of all the different Waves!

 The only drawback to the Waves is that the plants can be expensive to buy if you want a lot of them.
 At least they are expensive around here.
 So, a few years ago I stopped buying transplants and began starting them myself from seed.
 I found that for the price of one plant at a nursery I could buy a packet of seeds that would grow ten or more plants.
 That was a deal I just couldn’t pass up!